 (Eff.
-7/1/99) (Rev. 1/1/02) (Rev. 7/1/08) (Rev. 1/1/11) (Rev. 7/1/18)
+7/1/99) (Rev. 1/1/02) (Rev. 7/1/08) (Rev. 1/1/11)

-RULE 11.14 - CO-PARENTING COURSE
+RULE 11.14 CO-PARENTING PROGRAM

-- (a) Purpose of Co-Parenting Course: The Judicial Council of California offers an online "Parenting After Separation" course through its website.
-The purpose of the course is to assist parents to understand better their children's point of view, to learn new ways to help their children through parental separation, to acquire new skills in interacting with their children and the other parent, to reduce acrimony between family members, and to help parents identify when their children may be in need of further assistance in coping with parental separation. - (b) Completing the Co-Parenting Course: All parties to a family law proceeding in which there are minor children, including actions for dissolution, legal separation, actions to establish paternity, or actions to establish or modify custody or visitation, are encouraged to complete the online course.
+- (a) Purpose of Co-Parenting Program: The purpose of the program is to assist parents to understand better their children's point of view, to learn new ways to help their children through parental separation, to acquire new skills in interacting with their children and the other parent, to reduce acrimony between family members, and to help parents identify when their children may be in need of further assistance in coping with parental separation. - (b) Requirement to Attend Co-Parenting Program: All parties to a family law proceeding in which there are minor children, including actions for dissolution, legal separation, actions to establish paternity, or actions to establish or modify custody or visitation, must attend and complete the co-parenting program.